torvalds/linux/Documentation/input/devices/xpad.rst

 This driver exposes all first-party and third-party Xbox compatible controllers.
-It has a long history and has enjoyed considerable usage as Window's xinput library caused most PC games to focus on Xbox controller compatibility.
+It has a long history and has enjoyed considerable usage as Windows' xinput library caused most PC games to focus on Xbox controller compatibility.

 Due to backwards compatibility all buttons are reported as digital.
-This only effects Original Xbox controllers.
+This only affects Original Xbox controllers.
 All later controller models have only digital face buttons.

 Rumble is supported on some models of Xbox 360 controllers but not of Original Xbox controllers nor on Xbox One controllers.
-As of writing the Xbox One's rumble protocol has not been reverse engineered but in the future could be supported.
+As of writing the Xbox One's rumble protocol has not been reverse-engineered but in the future could be supported.